 In addition to the above, the following also needs to be met for GRS certification:

 - Recycled materials – at least 20% recycled content

 - Chemical restrictions

-WasteNot™ yarn, which is material created from recycled PET plastic bottles, is RCS- and GRS-certified.
-This means that WasteNot™ yarn has at least 20% recycled material, and the recycled content has limited or restricted use of hazardous chemicals.
+WasteNot™ yarn, created from 100% recycled PET plastic bottles, is GRS-certified.
+With Global Recycled Standard (GRS) certification, you can trust that our WasteNot™ yarn is made from at least 20% recycled material and has had limited or restricted use of hazardous chemicals.

-Click the button below to find all WasteNot™ products, which have RCS- and GRS-certified WasteNot™ yarn.
+Click the button below to find products made with GRS certified WasteNot™ yarn.